Dannnno/Chemistry/README.md

 Current stage of development: Pre-Alpha
 Current version: NA
-Currently projected date of Alpha release: late 2014-early 2015
+Currently projected date of Alpha release: In a long time